Ah, Ha, Ha, Ha

 I envision a ceremony with words of thanks all around, like what one might hear at a corporate year-end party.

 “Thanks for coming to mind,” I say.
+"Feels good to get this load off my mind."

 “Thanks for all the typing,” politer characters reply.